Table of Contents

 explicitly using e.g. a |

-object exposes optional extra arguments
+The context object exposes optional extra arguments

 to the step with these two properties: